- Identify and analyze major psychological disorders using signs and symptoms from the current DSM.

 |Psychology of Reasoning and Problem Solving

-- Identify correct and erroneous cognitive processes.
+- Identify correct and erroneous reasoning.

 - Apply critical thinking skills to solve intra personal and interpersonal problems using psychological principles.